Physician Assistant Studies

 Mission of the South College Orlando Physician Assistant Program

-The mission of the South College Master of Health Science in Physician Assistant Studies Program is to educate qualified physician assistant students, preparing them to become competent, compassionate healthcare providers who can meet the diverse needs of the communities in which they choose to practice.
+The mission of the South College Physician Assistant Studies Program is to educate qualified PA students, preparing them to become competent, compassionate healthcare providers who meet the needs of the communities they serve, with a commitment to community engagement and improving care for underserved populations.

 Goals of the South College Orlando Physician Assistant Program

-The program has six primary goals that are designed to achieve our mission for educating the next generation of highly qualified physician assistants.
+The program has five primary goals that are designed to achieve our mission for educating the next generation of highly qualified physician assistants.

 Program Competencies of the South College Orlando Physician Assistant Program